raissavillela/WorkOutApp/README.md

 | `POST` | `/api/exercise-media/custom-url` | Set or clear a custom external image URL for a given name |
 | `GET`  | `/api/exercise-media/gif/:id` | Stream a GIF file (adds the WorkoutX auth header) |
 | `GET`  | `/api/exercise-media/_status` | Quick health check (key configured, cache size, override count) |

+---

+> **A note on the development process**
+>
+> This project was built using AI-powered tools — specifically **Claude (Anthropic)** and **Replit Agent** — as part of a modern approach to software development.
+>
+> The idea, feature structure, workout data, and all product decisions are entirely my own.
+The AI tools were used to accelerate technical implementation, debug issues, and iterate quickly on design and app behavior.
+>
+> To me, this way of working demonstrates two things: the ability to **think like a developer** — knowing what to build, how to structure it, what to fix, and how to evolve a product — and the skill to **use LLMs effectively**, leveraging their capabilities without losing control of the final result.
+>
+> Knowing how to use these tools intelligently is, increasingly, a technical skill in its own right.

+---